 Isabel's Story

 Isabel joined Watsi on November 28th, 2017.
-Five years ago, Isabel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Isabel's most recent donation supported Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.
+Six years ago, Isabel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Isabel's most recent donation supported Happiness's baby, a newborn from Tanzania, to fund clubfoot treatment.

 Impact